micro-os-plus/micro-test-plus-xpack/README.md

   which are expected to be true;
 - tests are based on logical expressions, which usually compute a result and compare it to an expected value
-- specific to C++, it is also possible to check if, while evaluating an an expression, exceptions are thrown or not;
+- specific to C++: it is also possible to check if, while evaluating an an expression, exceptions are thrown or not;
 - each test either succeeds or fails; the runner keeps counts of them;
 - assumptions are hard conditions expected to be true in order for the test